openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 The response data can be read from REG_RSPx{x = 0 to 3} CSR of SDIO.

-Single bit is transferred at every posedge of the clock.
-Transmitting a 38 bit command data would take 38 clock cycles and a 7 bit crc would take 7 clock cycles.
-Similarly receiving a response would take response length clock cycle.

 Data
 ^^^^

-Data can be transferred from the card to the host or vice versa.
+Data can be transferred from the external device to the host uDMA SDIO or vice versa.
 It is transferred via the data lines.

-Data transfer to/from the SD memory card is done in blocks.
+Data transfer to/from the host is done in blocks.
 Data blocks are succeeded by CRC bits.

 **Tx Operation**